HEΛP is Coming for your Common Lisp Documentation Needs

 HEΛP ("HELP") is yet another CL code documentation utility, which has been inspired by javadoc and doxygen.

-HEΛP produces, by default, a (mostly) XHTML set of documents.
-The system strives to be simple to use by making a few choices, while maintaining a number of hooks that can be used to customize the system, e.g., by producing a different kind of output (e.g., Texinfo).
+HEΛP produces, by default, a (mostly) XHTML or HTML5 set of documents.
+The system strives to be simple to use by making a few choices, while maintaining a number of hooks that can be used to customize the system, e.g., by producing a different kind of output (e.g., in theory Texinfo).

 The simplest way to get HEΛP (pun intended) is to use the function document, as in the example below, where a few assumptions are made.